magicalsoup/Competitive-Programming-Solutions-Library/Others and Challenges Wcipeg/Analysis/apio09p2.md

 subsequence.
 To this end, we number the intervals in Σ (so that the leftmost is 1', the next leftmost is 2', and so on) and we compute, for each i, the result of iterating f once, twice, four times, eight times, and so on up to N. Thus our table has O(N) rows and O(log N) columns.
-The first column can be computed in linear time with a pointer walk; computing the rest of the table is trivial; constant time per entry gives O(N lg N) time overall for the sparse table generation.
+The first column can be computed in linear time with a pointer walk; computing the rest of the table is trivial; constant time per entry gives O(N log N) time overall for the sparse table generation.
 Our query to the sparse table is the question of how many times we need to iterate f on interval i before we pass interval j (the right boundary of the subsequence of Σ).
 To answer this query, we determine the bits of the answer from highest to lowest, essentially walking towards j in step sizen that are decreasing powers of 2, using the sparse table data to perform each step in constant time, so the query takes logarithmic time overall.